 For the Columbia Journalism Review’s online site, Harris interviewed members of the winning team of journalists, from the Sun Sentinel of Fort Lauderdale, Fla.

-Roy Harris – Newseum Panelist with Washington Post Staffers
+Roy Harris Appears at the Newseum with Washington Post Pulitzer Winners

 In an appearance at the Newseum in Washington, D.C., Harris joined Washington Post reporters Dana Priest and Anne Hull for a 2009 discussion of their work exposing abuses at Walter Reed Army Medical Center.
 The Post won the Pulitzer in 2008 for their work.

 After the announcement of the 2012 Pulitzer Prizes, Harris moderated his fifth straight annual online chat for WashingtonPost.com.
-He also was quoted by the national media reporting on the Pulitzers, including in this Associated Press story.
-In addition to writing that year’s Poynter.org, Pulitzer Preview, he wrote an article after the announcement about Pulitzer-winner Sara Ganim, and newsroom forces benefiting her paper, the Patriot-News of Harrisburg, Pa.
+In addition to writing that year’s Poynter.org Pulitzer Preview, he wrote an article after the announcement about Pulitzer-winner Sara Ganim, and newsroom forces benefiting her paper, the Patriot-News of Harrisburg, Pa.

 The 9/11 Attacks Turn 10